What Is The Difference In Glamping vs Camping 5 Criteria

 Shelter

-Traditional camping always takes place in a temporary shelter, as a rule.
-The shelter is usually something lightweight and easy to assemble, such as a tent or hammock.
+Traditional camping usually takes place in a temporary shelter, which is lightweight and easy to assemble, such as a tent or hammock.
 The most extreme campers don’t bring anything and build a survival shelter using the elements that nature provides.
-Others just bring a sleeping bag and sleep under the stars.
+Others bring a sleeping bag and sleep under the stars.

-If these options seem too barebones, you can also stay in a car, trailer or RV.
+If these options seem barebones, you can stay in a car, trailer, or RV.
 Many of the aforementioned public campgrounds accommodate RVs.
-Another option that has boomed in popularity in recent years is van life or dwelling.
+Van life or dwelling is another option that has become popular in recent years.
 People convert a bus or van into a permanent shelter and travel from campsite to campsite.

-However, if you want the best traditional camping experience, it’s best to take a minimalist approach.
-Bringing an elaborate shelter almost defeats the purpose of camping, which is spending the night outdoors.
+However, if you want the best traditional camping experience, you should take a minimalist approach.
+Bringing an elaborate shelter almost defeats the purpose of camping: spending the night outdoors.

 Cooking

-In traditional camping, all of your cooking should take place over a portable stove or open fire.
+In traditional camping, cooking should occur over a portable stove or open fire.
 These are the primary cooking methods when you don’t have access to a kitchen.
-Both options have their advantages and disadvantages.
+Both options have advantages and disadvantages.

-Portable stoves are easier to cook with, but they can also take up a lot of your limited storage space and weigh you down.
-Cooking over a fire solves this problem, but then you have to worry about cooking your food unevenly.
-Safety is particularly important with maintaining campfires – particularly if cooking late, as 49% of deadly fires happen overnight.
-Stoves are the better options for many campers because they are most similar to a normal kitchen and pose less of a fire hazard.
+Portable stoves are easier to cook but can also take up much of your limited storage space and weigh you down.
+Cooking over a fire solves this problem, but you must worry about cooking your food unevenly.
+Safety is particularly important with maintaining campfires—particularly if cooking late, as 49% of deadly fires happen overnight.
+Stoves are better for many campers because they are similar to a standard kitchen and pose less fire hazard.

 Water Supply

-Every campground is supposed to have at least one water source, whether it’s a creek, pond or natural spring.
-You should always purify the water with a filter or iodine pills, even if it looks safe to drink.
-If you’re lucky, your campsite will be connected to a nearby well and you won’t have to worry about the water’s sanitation.
+Every campground is supposed to have at least one water source, whether it’s a creek, pond, or natural spring.
+Even if the water looks safe, you should always purify it with a filter or iodine pills.
+If you’re lucky, your campsite will be connected to a nearby well, and you won’t have to worry about the water’s sanitation.

 Hygiene

 Personal hygiene can be a complicated aspect of traditional camping.
-If you’re not sleeping in an RV, van or trailer and there’s no bathroom or latrine, you have to do everything out in the open.
+If you’re not sleeping in an RV, van, or trailer, you must do everything in the open, and there’s no bathroom or latrine.
 You need to bring all of your toiletries with you, especially toilet paper.
 Newbies may have a hard time adjusting to the lack of privacy.

 You might go a few days without bathing, but that’s OK.
 Nobody expects you to stay clean on a camping trip.
-In fact, if you go the entire trip without getting your hands dirty, something is wrong!
+If you go the entire trip without getting your hands dirty, something is wrong!
 Camping is supposed to be a rugged experience.

 Glamping

-On the other hand, glamorous camping or “glamping” is the luxurious form of traditional camping.
-Its origins go all the way back to ancient times, when royal travel parties had lavish campsites with ostentatious tents, expensive feasts, live musical performances and other attractions.
-The term “glamping” was first used in the United Kingdom in 2005, then added to the Oxford English Dictionary in 2016.
+On the other hand, glamorous camping, or “glamping,” is a luxurious form of traditional camping.
+Its origins go back to ancient times when royal travel parties had lavish campsites with ostentatious tents, expensive feasts, live musical performances, and other attractions.
+The term “glamping” was first used in the United Kingdom in 2005 and added to the Oxford English Dictionary in 2016.

-Glamping is a viable alternative for people who aren’t as confident in their survival skills or don’t enjoy the “roughing it” aspects of regular camping.
-Let’s go through the same five factors — location, shelter, cooking, water supply and hygiene — to see how glamping differs from camping.
+Glamping is a viable alternative for people who are less confident in their survival skills or don’t enjoy the “roughing it” aspects of regular camping.
+Let’s review the five factors—location, shelter, cooking, water supply, and hygiene—to see how glamping differs from camping.

 Location

 There are fewer campground options for glamping than regular camping.
-If you want to maintain all of the comforts of home, you need to find a site close to a local store or trading post.
-This proximity ensures you can buy any supplies you might need during the trip.
+If you want to maintain all of the comforts of home, you must find a site close to a local store or trading post.
+This proximity ensures you can buy any supplies you need during the trip.
 Any remote campsites that lack basic amenities are off the table.

-Other glamping locations include private resorts and tourist destinations, such as tropical islands and desert stargazing sites.
+Other glamping locations include private resorts and tourist destinations like tropical islands and desert stargazing sites.
 The average glamper is wealthier than the average camper, so they usually have no problem affording these high-end campsites.

 Shelter

-Glamping encompasses a much wider range of shelter options than traditional camping.
-You can still sleep in a tent if you wish, but it will likely be more extravagant than a regular tent.
+Glamping encompasses a much more comprehensive range of shelter options than traditional camping.
+You can still sleep in a tent, but it will likely be more extravagant than a regular tent.
 Yurts and canvas tents are two popular options.
-Most glampers prefer to stay in cabins or lodges where they have most of the comforts of home, including a bedroom and kitchen.
+Most glampers prefer to stay in cabins or lodges with home comforts, including a bedroom and kitchen.

-There is some overlap between camping and glamping, since both activities allow the use of RVs and other mobile homes.
-However, glamping RVs tend to be more advanced, containing features like Wi-Fi hotspots, televisions and full bathrooms.
+There is some overlap between camping and glamping since both activities allow using RVs and other mobile homes.
+However, glamping RVs are more advanced, containing features like Wi-Fi hotspots, televisions, and full bathrooms.
 The goal is to make your glamping shelter as spacious and comfortable as possible.

 Cooking

-Since glamping shelters are usually much more accommodating than camping shelters, cooking is business as usual.
+Cooking is business as usual since glamping shelters are usually much more accommodating than camping shelters.
 You have access to a kitchen and an array of cooking utensils, as opposed to a portable stove and small pan.
-You can make any meal you want if you bring all of the ingredients or the resort provides them.
+You can make any meal you want if you bring all the ingredients or the resort provides them.

-However, since glamping often takes place in remote areas, you still need to be mindful of the local wildlife.
+However, since glamping often occurs in remote areas, you must still be mindful of the local wildlife.
 You don’t want to attract critters to your campsite by leaving food lying around, even indoors.
 If you’re going to cook a big meal, clean up after yourself before going to bed.

 Water Supply